anamariaroman/api-rest_spring-boot/README.md

 1. Clone this repository on your personal computer or machine with the following command:
     `git@github.com: anamariaroman / api-rest_spring-boot.git`

-2. Run in IDE pts
+2. Run in Spring Tool Suite IDE

     `Right click the project> Run as> Spring Boot Application`